Nicolò Fagioli: International career

-Fagioli was a starter in most games for Italy U17 at the 2018 UEFA European Under-17 Championship.
-In the final against the Netherlands, he came on as a substitute in the 55th minute and provided two assists in the next eight minutes to help his team come back from 0–1 deficit and take the 2–1 lead.
+Fagioli was a starter in most matches for Italy U17 at the 2018 UEFA European Under-17 Championship.
+In the final against the Netherlands, he came on as a substitute in the 55th minute and provided two assists in the next eight minutes to help his team come back from 0–1 down to 2–1 victory.
 Netherlands eventually equalized and beat Italy in the penalty shootout.

-With Italy U19 Fagioli took part in the 2019 UEFA European Under-19 Championship.
+With Italy U19, Fagioli took part in the 2019 UEFA European Under-19 Championship.
 On 3 September 2021, he made his debut with the Italy U21 squad, playing as a substitute in the qualifying match won 3–0 against Luxembourg.

-On 16 November 2022, days after receiving his first senior call-up for the Italy national football team by head coach Roberto Mancini, Fagioli made his debut for the Azzurri during a friendly game against Albania.
+On 16 November 2022, days after receiving his first senior call-up for the Italy national football team by head coach Roberto Mancini, Fagioli debuted in a friendly match against Albania.

 Style of play

 Fagioli is a trequartista, mainly fielded as fantasista.
-Fagioli can also move down the pitch as a defensive midfielder or as a central midfielder.
-During his career, Fagioli has also played as a second striker, mezz'ala, playmaker.
-Fagioli has also often been compared to Andrea Pirlo.
+Fagioli can also move down the pitch as a defensive midfielder or as a central midfielder, acting as a deep-lying playmaker in the regista role.
+During his career, Fagioli has also played as a second striker, mezz'ala, or playmaker.
+Fagioli has also often been compared to Andrea Pirlo due to his playing style.
+His main qualities are his vision, technique, and long passing ability, although he is also an effective ball-winner.